daveyt8888/AdaLabsTextEditor/README.md

 -Support programming language definition<br>
 -History of edits<br>
 -Tutorials to show users how to use the app<br>
+-Search for a file on the server<br>
+-Support validators such as JSONLint,CSSLint and XML Validator -Allow to commit AND save what to be run(Refer to scenario)<br>
 -Run codes<br>
 -Support search and replace<br>
 -Show line number<br>